Praveen-2307/MailFlow-Interview-Sys/README.md

 ## 🎯 Welcome to Your Full-Stack GenAI Engineer Interview!

-Congratulations on making it to the technical interview stage!
+Congratulations on making it to the technical interview stage at **Glanzs**!
 Instead of traditional whiteboard coding, we believe in evaluating your skills through real-world project development.
 You'll be building **MailFlow** - a modern email marketing platform with AI capabilities.

 ![Coding GIF](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)